Dil Dosti etc.

-Dil Dosti Etc. (Heart, Friendship, et cetera) is a 2007 Indian coming-of-age film starring Shreyas Talpade, Imaad Shah, Nikita Anand, Smriti Mishra, Ishita Sharma and Dinesh Kumar.
-It is directed by Manish Tiwary and produced by Prakash Jha.
+Dil Dosti etc. (Heart, Friendship, et cetera) is a 2007 Indian coming-of-age film starring Shreyas Talpade, Imaad Shah, Nikita Anand, Smriti Mishra, Ishita Sharma, and Dinesh Kumar.
+It was directed by Manish Tiwary and produced by Prakash Jha.

 Synopsis

-Apurv, a rich, aimless and cynical 18-year-old young man, who has just entered college in Delhi.
-Juxtaposed against the aimlessness of Apurv is also the story of Sanjay Mishra, an ambitious Bihari student & politician with limited means.
-They represent two divergent world views—the liberal versus the conservative, the no-strings attached versus the committed, the elite versus the middle-class.
-Directionless and laidback, Apurv searches for meaning in life through amorous escapades with different girls, including a sex-worker Vaishali and a school girl Kintu.
-Meanwhile, Sanjay works single-mindedly to win the college Presidential elections, and yet catches the attention of a rich model Prerna.
-Dil Dosti Etc. is woven together with an ensemble of other characters, who have their own stories to tell.
+Apurv is a rich, aimless, and cynical 18-year-old young man who has just entered college in Delhi.
+Juxtaposed against the aimlessness of Apurv is also the story of Sanjay Mishra, an ambitious Bihari student and politician with limited means.
+They represent two divergent world views—the liberal versus the conservative, the no-strings-attached versus the committed, and the elite versus the middle class.
+Directionless and laidback, Apurv searches for meaning in life through amorous escapades with different girls, including a sex worker Vaishali, and a schoolgirl Kintu.
+Meanwhile, Sanjay works single-mindedly to win the college presidential elections and yet catches the attention of a rich model, Prerna.
+Dil Dosti Etc. is woven together with an ensemble of other characters who have their own stories to tell.
 Set against all these is a silly wager that the two protagonists engage in.
-Sanjay will win the elections and Apurv will manage to have sex with three women in a day.
-As the film moves towards a volatile climax, you get to test the film's premise, when you're young, you believe the possibilities are endless.
+Sanjay will win the elections, and Apurv will manage to have sex with three women in a day.
+As the film moves towards a volatile climax, you get to test the film's premise; when you're young, you believe the possibilities are endless.